Pink Line (Delhi Metro)

+Currently, only the Hyundai Rotem trains ply on the whole route.
+All new Alstom Metropolis trains have arrived at the Mukundpur Depot and have not been deployed fully in service although as of September 2026 some of them were spotted in normal operation especially on the Maujpur - Shiv Vihar branch.

 History

 The line was initially put on table as a metro route that would run almost along the Delhi's busy Ring Road, on the lines of the existing Delhi Circular Railway.
 A route length of 59.24 km was proposed from Majlis Park to Shiv Vihar, that would cut through all the existing lines at various interchanges as part of Phase 3's expansion plans.

-There are 38 stations in the Pink Line, out of which 26 are elevated and 12 are underground.
+Currently, there are 46 stations in the Pink Line, out of which 34 are elevated and 12 are underground.

-The line was opened in stages from 2018 to 2021.
+The line was opened in stages from 2018 to 2026.
 The first section on the Pink Line become operational from 14 March 2018 between Majlis Park to Durgabai Deshmukh South Campus, it was then extended to Lajpat Nagar on 6 August 2018.
-A separate section between Shiv Vihar to Trilokpuri-Sanjay Lake was opened on 31 October 2018 and the initial section was extended to Mayur Vihar Pocket I on 31 December 2018.
+A separate section between Shiv Vihar to Trilokpuri - Sanjay Lake was opened on 31 October 2018 and the initial section was extended to Shree Ram Mandir Mayur Vihar (formerly known as Mayur Vihar Pocket-1) on 31 December 2018.

-The section between Trilokpuri Sanjay Lake and Mayur Vihar Pocket I was not completed as construction of a 1.5 km viaduct began late due to land acquisition issues at Trilokpuri.
-This had rendered the Pink Line into two independent lines and forced DMRC to convert the Mayur Vihar Pocket-1 station into a terminating station with reversal facilities so that trains from Majlis Park would terminate there.
-On the eastern section, trains would run in separate loops - Shiv Vihar to Maujpur-Babarpur, Maujpur-Babarpur to IP Extension/Trilokpuri-Sanjay Lake.
-Every third train from Maujpur-Babarpur would move beyond IP Extension to Trilokpuri-Sanjay Lake as the latter has no reversal facilities and single line movement took place in that section.
+The section between Trilokpuri - Sanjay Lake and Shree Ram Mandir Mayur Vihar was not completed as construction of a 1.5 km viaduct began late due to land acquisition issues at Trilokpuri.
+This had rendered the Pink Line into two independent lines and forced DMRC to convert the Shree Ram Mandir Mayur Vihar (formerly known as Mayur Vihar Pocket-1) station into a terminating station with reversal facilities so that trains from Majlis Park would terminate there.
+On the eastern section, trains would run in separate loops - Shiv Vihar to Maujpur - Babarpur and Maujpur - Babarpur to IP Extension/Trilokpuri - Sanjay Lake.
+Every third train from Maujpur - Babarpur would move beyond IP Extension to Trilokpuri - Sanjay Lake as the latter has no reversal facilities and single line movement took place in that section.
 Both disjoint sections were finally bridged on 6 August 2021.

-In December 2024, trial runs were initiated on the Phase 4 extension from Majlis Park to Jagatpur Village stations which were gradually done till Sonia Vihar and finally Maujpur-Babarpur by August 2025.
+In December 2024, trial runs were initiated on the Phase 4 extension from Majlis Park to Jagatpur Village stations which were gradually done till Sonia Vihar, and, finally, Maujpur - Babarpur, by August 2025.
+The Majlis Park to Maujpur - Babarpur stretch was opened on 8 March 2026, making this line India’s first ring metro line.
+The Soorghat station has not been opened yet due to land issues with DDA therefore the trains bypass the station, although platforms have been built.